MikeGonzaBar/MyGainz/README.md

 ## Data Structure

-The application uses Firebase Firestore for cloud storage with real-time synchronization:
+The application uses Firebase Firestore for cloud storage with real-time synchronization. **Note:** All weight values are stored in kg (kilograms) as the base unit for consistency, regardless of the user's preferred display unit:

 ### User Collection (`users/{userId}`)
 ```dart